joybob22/Mtech-Lessons/Unit 1/3 - Operators.md

 ## Learning Objectives

-- How to do basic mathematic operations
+- How to do basic mathematics operations
 - How to add two numbers of different types together
 - How to find the remainder of a division operation